Photoacoustic flow cytometry: Heat production

 Where $\mu_a$ is the absorption coefficient of the focused equation, $I_0$ is the intensity of the laser, ⍵ is the frequency of the laser pulse, t is time. $e^{-i \omega t}$ is described as the exponential expression of a sinusoidal function determined by Euler's formula.
-It is important to note that the penetration depth of the laser is limited by the diffusive regime, which is dependent on the attenuation through the tissue prior to biological target to be irradiated.
+The penetration depth of the laser is limited by the diffusive regime, which is dependent on the attenuation through the tissue prior to biological target to be irradiated.

 Photoacoustic wave relationship

 Below then establishes the heat-pressure relationship for a photoacoustic signal.